 This increase in the look-back period means more individuals convicted of OVI offenses will face more severe consequences, and more individuals will face felony OVI charges – as the severity increases, so does the penalty.
 Having an attorney who understands the law is crucial.

 The Milano law firm is considered among the best in Cleveland, Ohio and surrounding counties.
 We understand the importance of your personal and professional reputation, and we know how an OVI can affect it.
-Call us – we will fight for you, defend you, and work through the problem together.
+Contact us – we will fight for you, defend you, and work through the problem together.